eliahvo/fwe-my-tasks/app/frontend/README.md

 `npm install`<br>
 That can take a while and after that you can start cypress using the following command in the `app/cypress` folder:<br>
 `npm run cypress`<br>
-The results from the tests should look like this:
+The results from the tests should look like this:<br>
 ![e2eTestResults.png](./doc/e2eTestResults.png "E2E test results")

 ## License